FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 - Follow the TDD workflow with the example
 - Verify tests fail initially and pass after implementation
 - Check documentation clearly explains the example
+- Verify the example demonstrates centralized configuration management
+- Confirm the example shows proper error handling practices
+- Check that the example demonstrates the use of structured Docker output formats
+- Verify the example shows the specific pattern for Business Central container operations
+- Confirm the example shows how to interpret the strongly-typed objects returned by each script

 **Dependencies:**
 - Task 4.4 (Create Common Functions Script)